ShaunWard/Milestone-Project-Two/README.md

 ## User Design/Experience

 The first screen presented to the player is the start of game screen shown below.
 This is a simple overlay used to present the instructions of the game to the player and give them a start button used to begin the game.
-The overlay is a dark background with the game board behind it, the instuctions are shown in yellow text to make them pop off the dark background.
+The overlay is a dark background with the game board behind it, the instructions are shown in yellow text to make them pop off the dark background.
 The start button is large to invite the player to play and darkens when you hover over it.
-After the start button is clicked, the start screen disappears to reveal the gameboard with a basketball court background, inkeeping with the theme, and two cards of NBA players.
+After the start button is clicked, the start screen disappears to reveal the gameboard with a basketball court background, in keeping with the theme, and two cards of NBA players.

 ![Start screen image](https://github.com/ShaunWard/Milestone-Project-Two/blob/master/assets/Start-screen.png?raw=true)